Semi-trailer truck: Australia

 In total, the maximum length that any articulated vehicle may be (without a special permit and escort) is 53.5 m, its maximum load may be up to 164 tonnes gross, and may have up to four trailers.
 However, heavy restrictions apply to the areas where such a vehicle may travel in most states.
 In remote areas such as the Northern Territory great care must be taken when sharing the road with longer articulated vehicles that often travel during the daytime, especially four-trailer road trains.

 Articulated trucks towing a single trailer or two trailers (commonly known as "short doubles") with a maximum overall length of 19 m are referred to as "General access heavy vehicles" and are permitted in all areas, including metropolitan.
 B-doubles are limited to a maximum total weight of 62.5 tonnes and overall length of 25 m, or 26 m if they are fitted with approved FUPS (Front Underrun Protection System) devices.
 B-doubles may only operate on designated roads, which includes most highways and some major metropolitan roads.
 B-doubles are very common in all parts of Australia including state capitals and on major routes they outnumber single trailer configurations.

 Maximum width of any vehicle is 2.5 m and a height of 4.3 m.
 In the past few years, allowance has been made by several states to allow certain designs of heavy vehicles up to 4.6 m high but they are also restricted to designated routes.
 In effect, a 4.6 meter high B-double will have to follow two sets of rules: they may access only those roads that are permitted for B-doubles and for 4.6 meter high vehicles.

 In Australia, both conventional prime movers and cabovers are common, however, cabovers are most often seen on B-doubles on the eastern seaboard where the reduction in total length allows the vehicle to pull longer trailers and thus more cargo than it would otherwise.

 New Zealand

 New Zealand legislation governing truck dimensions falls under the Vehicle Dimensions and Mass Rules, published by NZ Transport Agency.
 New rules were introduced effective 1 February 2017, which increased the maximum height, width and weight of loads and vehicles, to simplify regulations, increase the amount of freight carried by road, and to improve the range of vehicles and trailers available to transport operators.

-Common combinations in New Zealand are a standard semi-trailer, a B-double, or a rigid towing vehicle pulling a trailer with a drawbar, with a maximum of nine axles.
+Common combinations in New Zealand are a standard semi-trailer, a B-train, or a rigid towing vehicle pulling a trailer with a drawbar, with a maximum of nine axles.
 Standard maximum vehicle lengths for trailers with one axle set are: